 The Open University provides a wide range of opportunities to study music at undergraduate levels.
 Students studying music modules may be working towards a variety of qualifications, from the credit for passing a single course, up to a full degree within the BA (Honours) Music (R25) or BA (Honours) Arts and Humanities (R14) degree schemes.
 Follow this link for an overview of undergraduate qualifications which include Music.

-A232 Music, Sound and Technology (from September 2018)
+A232 Music, Sound and Technology

-This Certificate, offered by Trinity Laban Conservatoire of Music and Dance in collaboration with the Music Department, is aimed at practising musicians engaged in degree-level study of music.
+This Certificate, offered by Trinity Laban Conservatoire of Music and Dance in collaboration with the Music at the OU, is aimed at practising musicians engaged in degree-level study of music.
 Students may be active in any genre of music, and there is no specific level of technical attainment required to register.
 Students examine their own and other musical practices, methods of developing and improving technical and practical skills, and the cultural place and value of different performance contexts.
 The Certificate includes a residential school.

-Interdisciplinary modules including musical components do not assume prior musical knowledge, but make excellent choices to complement the modules specific to the Music Department.
+Interdisciplinary modules including musical components do not assume prior musical knowledge, but make excellent choices to complement the modules specific to the Music discipline.
 There is a significant music component in the following interdisciplinary modules: